1. Do I need a CAA permission for commercial drone operations (PfCO)?

 The CAA require you to keep logs of all flights carried out under your PfCO.
 As a company, we use Airdata UAV.
 You can of course use the standard DJI logging in the DJI Go and Go 4 apps.
 However, Airdata UAV allows you to delve much more deeply into the flight data.
 You can produce 3D maps of your flights in Google Earth, assess battery status, log drone maintenance, produce logs for the CAA (requires gold package or higher).
 Our candidates get a discount code for 10% off any Airdata package.

-11. Do I need to get a CAA permission every time I fly?
+11. Do I need to get a CAA permission every time I fly my drone?

 When you are issued a Permission for Commercial Operations (PFCO) it is valid for a year from the date of issue.
 You would only need to get additional permissions from the CAA or NATS if you wanted to do something that is not permitted under your standard permission.
 This is fairly rare unless, for example, you are flying regularly in central London or in restricted areas.

 12. Do I need to write an operations manual every time I fly?